Node.js Standard I/O: File Descriptors, TTYs, Pipes, and Backpressure

 // basic 16-color output

-On Linux and macOS, writes to process.stdout and process.stderr are synchronous.
-The write() call blocks the event loop until the bytes are flushed to the terminal driver.
-On Windows, writes to a TTY are asynchronous - the Windows console API works differently, and libuv uses async writes through its own abstraction layer.
+Start with terminals.
+On Linux and macOS, writes to process.stdout and process.stderr are synchronous when the stream is connected to a terminal.
+The write() call blocks the event loop until the kernel accepts the bytes for the terminal driver.
+On Windows, TTY writes are asynchronous because libuv routes them through the Windows console path.

 process.stdout.write('results\n');